jerryq27/jerryq27.github.io/README.md

 # jProjects Site

-A site for me to talk about my projects, share what I've learned, and to document the work process.
+A site for me to talk about my projects, document the work process, and share what I've learned.

 ## Theme

-The site is based on the [Carte Noire](https://github.com/jacobtomlinson/carte-noire) Jekyll theme by [Jacob Tomlinson](https://twitter.com/_jacobtomlinson).
+This site is based on the [Carte Noire](https://github.com/jacobtomlinson/carte-noire) Jekyll theme by [Jacob Tomlinson](https://twitter.com/_jacobtomlinson).

 ## Dependencies

-The site uses the following dependencies:

 ### JavaScript